lalrg/site-v2/docs/styling.md

 # Styling technique: Choosing CSS Modules

-I will mainly use tailwind, but when necessary I will use CSS Modules.
+I will be using mainly css-modules

 ## Advantages of Using CSS Modules
 - Easy implementation and maintenance